Meeco/js-sdk/packages/cli/README.md

   $ meeco shares:delete SHAREID

 ARGUMENTS
-  SHAREID  ID of the shared item to fetch
+  SHAREID  ID of the share to delete

 OPTIONS
   -a, --auth=auth                (required) [default: .user.yaml] Authorization config yaml file (if not using the